crxig-rxberts/shared-infra/README.md

 aws_secret_access_key = YOUR_SECRET_ACCESS_KEY
 ```

-Now from each of the services infra/ directories you can perform the following to deploy a service.
+Now from within each of the services infra/ directories you can perform the following commands to deploy a service.

 `terraform init`

 `terraform apply --auto-approve`

-Remeber to update the BISA IP from within Payment Service's AppConfig class.
+You must deploy BISA Service first and update the BISA_HOST_IP variable from within Payment Service's AppConfig class, the public IPs will be outputted as part of the terraform apply job.